Are Tubular Heaters Cheap To Run? 4 Tips To Run Even Cheaper (Nov 2024 update)

 Gas heating

 Gas is one of the main fuels used for central heating in homes.
-Sadly, only homes connected to the UK national gas grid can benefit from this option.
+Sadly, only homes connected to the UK's national gas grid can benefit from this option.
 For homes not on the gas grid, it can be expensive to install a gas heating system.
 The cost of running a gas-heated home can be expensive too, with annual heating costs as high as £542.

 Not forgetting that gas is not a clean source of energy, as it produces carbon dioxide as it burns.
 If you have a gas heater in your home, you also need to install a carbon monoxide detector for safety.